yamasuto/BookTechyo.github.io/docs/maui/en-US/windows/maui.md

 You can register books individually or import a file to register them in bulk.

-- To register books individually, search by book title or scan the book’s barcode (ISBN) using the camera.
+- To register books individually
+  - search by book title
+  - scan the book’s barcode (ISBN) using the camera.
+  - search for books using the [NDL Search](https://ndlsearch.ndl.go.jp/en/).
+Click `Generate citations (bibliographic notes)` on the found book's page and click `Copy example description` to register based on the citation.
 - To register books in bulk via file import, use either a YAML file created from a backup or a CSV file exported from '読書管理ビブリア'.

 ### 2-4.
 Exiting Book Techyo